BluFedora/BifrostEngine/docs/notes/OrganizedThoughts/Unique IDs.md

 };
 ```

-Operating systems have API for generating UUIDs that should be used but depending on the requirements generating multiple ransom values and putting them together into a 128 bit value should work out fine.
+Operating systems have API for generating UUIDs that should be used but depending on the requirements generating multiple random values and putting them together into a 128 bit value should work out fine.